 By Owen Woods | firstname.lastname@example.org

-District Attorney Anne Kelly asked District Court Judge Crista Newmyer-Olsen that suspect Daniel Brandt face the charges as an adult.
-A hearing on whether Brandt will be tried as an adult will be held at the end of January.
+District Attorney Anne Kelly asked District Court Judge Crista Newmyer-Olsen that the suspect face the charges as an adult.
+A hearing on whether he will be tried as an adult will be held at the end of January.

 The felony charges he faces could include attempted first-degree murder and attempted first-degree murder of a police officer, according to Kelly in an earlier detention hearing in district court.

-Brandt, suspected of shooting Heeney after she responded to a neighborhood fight on Oct.
-27, has a new defense team made up of Corbea Becker and Maralina Schoenfelder.
+The juvenile who is suspected of shooting Heeney after she responded to a neighborhood fight on Oct.
+27 has a new defense team made up of Corbea Becker and Maralina Schoenfelder.
 Becker told the court they have yet to view discovery of the case or newly added search warrants.

-A three-day transfer and preliminary hearing for Brandt was set for Jan.
+A three-day transfer and preliminary hearing for the juvenile was set for Jan.
 30 to Feb.
 2 to hear arguments on whether or not the charges are strong enough to allow the case to be transferred from juvenile court to district court.
-If the case is successfully transferred, Brandt will be tried as an adult.
+If the case is successfully transferred, he will be tried as an adult.